WebAssembly/design/EssentialPostV1Features.md

 * Essentially, import [SIMD.js](https://github.com/johnmccutchan/ecmascript_simd).
   * Would be statically typed analogous to [SIMD.js-in-asm.js](discourse.specifiction.org/t/request-for-comments-simd-js-in-asm-js).
   * The goal is to both reuse specification of op semantics (with TC39) and backend implementation (same IR nodes)
   * Track SIMD.js after v.1.
+* SIMD adds new primitive variable/expression types (e.g., `float32x4`) so it has to be part of the core semantics.
+* SIMD operations (e.g., `float32x4.add`) could be either builtin ops (no different than int32 add) or exports of a builtin SIMD module.

 ## Zero-cost Exception Handling
 * Developer access to stack unwinding and inspection.